-Melissa White and Elena Urioste — violinists, yoginis, and dear friends — spend much of their lives on the road, performing and jet-setting around the world.
+We're Melissa White and Elena Urioste — violinists, yoginis, and dear friends — who spend much of our lives on the road, performing and jet-setting around the world.
 Melissa, a first-prize laureate in the Sphinx Competition, has received critical acclaim for solo performances with some of America’s leading ensembles, including the Cleveland Orchestra; the Boston Pops; and the Atlanta, Baltimore, Colorado, Detroit and Pittsburgh symphony orchestras.
-As a founding member of the award-winning Harlem Quartet, she has appeared in many of the country’s most prestigious venues, including Carnegie Hall, the White House for former President Barack Obama and First Lady Michelle Obama, and the Kennedy Center; and internationally in Europe, Africa, Japan, and the U.K., where the ensemble is currently Quartet-in-Residence at the Royal College of Music in London.
-The musical versatility of Harlem Quartet has also garnered them an international reputation in the world of jazz and following an extensive concert tour
+As a founding member of the Grammy Award-winning

-Melissa and Elena met in 2003 via a combination of ENCORE School for Strings, the Curtis Institute of Music, and the Sphinx Organization.
-Through their attendance at and performances in affiliation with all three, the two grew to be wonderful friends and natural collaborators.
-Unbeknownst to each other, Melissa and Elena stumbled upon their respective yoga practices at exactly the same time in two different cities!
-Upon discovering each other’s new passion for yoga in the autumn of 2009, they added this to their list of commonalities and began to practice together whenever their schedules allowed.
-Over the past decade, the benefits that they have both experienced as a result of a regular yoga practice have been innumerable, from improved muscular control in their violin playing to an increase in self-discipline to a greater sense of peace with the world around them.
-Both active teachers within their respective musical careers, Melissa and Elena have often found themselves advising students to employ principles learned in yoga as much as those from their musical studies.
-The truth is, the two fields are inextricably linked, and out of this realization the idea for Intermission Sessions & Retreat was born.
+We met in 2003 via a combination of ENCORE School for Strings, the Curtis Institute of Music, and the Sphinx Organization and quickly became wonderful friends and natural collaborators.
+Unbeknownst to each other, we stumbled upon our respective yoga practices at exactly the same time in two different cities!
+Over the past decade, the benefits that we've both experienced as a result of a regular yoga practice have been innumerable, from improved muscular control in our violin playing to an increase in self-discipline to a greater sense of peace with the world around us.
+Both active teachers within our musical careers, we've often found ourselves advising students to explore principles learned in yoga as much as those from our own musical studies.
+The truth is, the two fields are inextricably linked, and out of this realization the idea for Intermission was born.

-And finally, a little fun fact: Melissa and Elena both began playing the violin as a result of watching the very same episode of Sesame Street in 1988!
+And finally, a little fun fact: we both began playing the violin as a result of watching the very same episode of Sesame Street in 1988!